Unrefined pure sea salt

 Liquid may bubble and seep from the pickles as they ferment, so place the

-pickle container on a tray to contain any overflow
+pickle container on a tray or in a bowl to contain any overflow

 The pickles will take about 4-10 days to